Effective Whitney Stratification of Real Algebraic Varieties: Whitney Stratifications from Conormal Ideals

+We first describe a subroutine, called {\bf Decompose}, which implements this theorem for a given subvariety $Y \subset X_\text{\rm sing}$.
+In particular, it computes the dimension of the elimination ideal arising from each primary component of $I_{\kappa_X^{-1}(Y)}$, and records those which have dimension less than $Y$.
+In effect, this subroutine explicitly constructs subvarieties of $Y$ (not necessarily contained in $Y_\text{\rm sing}$ where Condition (B) fails with respect to $X$.

-Then the pair {$(X_\text{\rm reg},Y-A)$ satisfies Condition (B)}. \end{theorem} Using this theorem it is shown in \cite{hn} that the {\bf WhitStrat} algorithm below correctly computes the Whitney stratification of the variety $X$ and is guaranteed to terminate in finitely many steps.
+It is shown in \cite{hn} that the {\bf WhitStrat} algorithm below correctly computes the Whitney stratification of the variety $X$, and is guaranteed to terminate in finitely many steps.

-The {\bf WhitStrat} function makes use of three subroutines (invoked in lines 6 and 7): \begin{enumerate} \item $\Pure_d$ extracts the purely $d$-dimensional irreducible components of the input variety; this is accomplished via prime decomposition \cite{decker1999primary,eisenbud1992direct}. \item Let $V_\bullet$ and $W_\bullet$ be nested sequences of subvarieties of a common variety, with the length $p$ of $V_\bullet$ larger than the length $q$ of $W_\bullet$.
-Then {\bf Merge}$(V_\bullet,W_\bullet)$ creates a new sequence $U_\bullet$ of length $p$ via $U_i := V_i \cup W_{\max(i,q)}$. \item Finally, the {\bf Decompose} subroutine which is presented below.
-This sub routine implements Theorem \ref{thm:WhitB_Primary_Decomp} by computing the dimension of the elimination ideal $K$ (Lines 4 and 5) arising from each primary component of $J=I_{\kappa_X^{-1}(Y)}$ and noting those (Line 6) which have dimension less than $Y$, hence explicitly constructing the subvarieties of $Y$ (not necessarily contained in $Y_{\rm Sing}$) where Condition (B) fails with respect to $X$. \end{enumerate}
+The {\bf WhitStrat} function makes use of two elementary subroutines besides {\bf Decompose}; these are invoked in lines 6 and 7: \begin{enumerate} \item $\Pure_d$ extracts the purely $d$-dimensional irreducible components of the input variety; this is accomplished via prime decomposition \cite{decker1999primary,eisenbud1992direct}. \item Let $V_\bullet$ and $W_\bullet$ be nested sequences of subvarieties of a common variety, with the length $p$ of $V_\bullet$ larger than the length $q$ of $W_\bullet$.
+Then {\bf Merge}$(V_\bullet,W_\bullet)$ creates a new sequence $U_\bullet$ of length $p$ via $U_i := V_i \cup W_{\max(i,q)}$. \end{enumerate}